e4t4g/e4t4g/README.md

 - 🌞 I switched from finance to programming
 - 🌱 Currently learning Go (Golang) at [GeekBranis academy](https://gb.ru)
 - 🕵️‍♀️ I am seeking an internship as a Go developer and I am excited to apply my skills and knowledge to real-world projects.
-- 🔭 One of my latest projects is a URL shortener server [URL shortener server](http://e4t4g.xyz)
+- 🔭 One of my latest group projects is a backend realization for the online store [Cozy Dragon](http://cozydragon.online)
 - 📫 How to reach me: **juliana.z0905@gmail.com**